Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 Only the structure of scytonine deviates substantially from the dimeric scytoneman skeleton, due to the loss of one para-substituted phenol group and ring openings of both cyclopentenones where successive methoxylation and secondary cyclizations take place (Bultel-Ponc\'{e} et al., 2004).

-A full in-depth photophysical and photochemical characterization of scytonemins has yet to be attained; thus far only their elemental spectroscopic properties are known.
-Scytonemin absorbs very strongly and broadly across the UV-C-UV-B-UV-A-violet-blue spectral region (see Fig. 2 and Fig. 4), with in vivo $\lambda_{max}$ at 370 nm and in vitro (tetrahydrofuran) $\lambda_{max}$ at 386 and 252 nm, with smaller peaks at 212, 278 and 300 nm (Garcia-Pichel and Castenholz, 1991; Garcia-Pichel et al., 1992; Sinha et al., 1999).
+A full in-depth photophysical and photochemical characterization of scytonemins has yet to be performed; thus far only their elemental spectroscopic properties are known.
+Scytonemin absorbs very strongly and broadly across the UVC-UVB-UVA-violet-blue spectral region (see Fig. 2 and Fig. 4), with in vivo $\lambda_{max}$ at 370 nm and in vitro (tetrahydrofuran) $\lambda_{max}$ at 386 and 252 nm, with smaller peaks at 212, 278 and 300 nm (Garcia-Pichel and Castenholz, 1991; Garcia-Pichel et al., 1992; Sinha et al., 1999).
 Its observed long term persistence in cyanobacterial biocrusts or dried mats exposed to intense solar radiation might be an indication of exceptionally high photostability (Garcia-Pichel et al., 1992; Brenowitz and Castenholz, 1997; Fleming and Castenholz, 2007; Fulton et al., 2012; Lepot et al., 2014).

-Reduced scytonemin has a similar spectroscopic profile, with in vitro (tetrahydrofuran) $\lambda_{max}$ (nm) and $\varepsilon$ ($M^{-1}cm^{-1}$) values: 246 (30000), 276 (14000), 314 (15000), 378 (22000), 474 (14000) and 572 (broad shoulder 7600) (Varnali and Edwards, 2014).
+Reduced scytonemin has a similar spectroscopic profile, with in vitro (tetrahydrofuran) $\lambda_{max}$ (nm) and $\varepsilon$ ($M^{-1}cm^{-1}$) values: 246 (30,000), 276 (14,000), 314 (15,000), 378 (22,000), 474 (14,000) and 572 (broad shoulder 7600) (Varnali and Edwards, 2014).
 A comparable absorption spectrum is also exhibited by scytonemin-imine, the mahogany-colored, polar derivative of scytonemin, with slightly different $\lambda_{max}$ values when measured in acetone (237, 366, 437 and 564 nm) and in ethanol (248, 305, 364, 440 and 553 nm) (Grant and Louda, 2013).

-Contrary to these three scytoneman-type molecules, the methoxylated derivatives and scytonine do not absorb strongly in the UV-A region but have very high absorbances in the UV-C region with in vitro (methanol) $\lambda_{max}$ (nm) and $\varepsilon$ ($M^{-1}cm^{-1}$) values for dimethoxyscytonemin: 215 (60354), 316 (18143) and 422 (23015); for tetramethoxyscytonemin: 212 (35928) and 562 (5944); and for scytonine: 207 (38948), 225 (37054) and 270 (22484) (Bultel-Ponc\'{e} et al., 2004).
+Contrary to these three scytoneman-type molecules, the methoxylated derivatives and scytonine do not absorb strongly in the UVA region but have high absorbances in the UVC, UVB and visible regions with in vitro (methanol) $\lambda_{max}$ (nm) and $\varepsilon$ ($M^{-1}cm^{-1}$) values for dimethoxyscytonemin: 316 (18,143) and 422 (23,015); for tetramethoxyscytonemin: 562 (5944); and for scytonine: 225 (37,054) and 270 (22,484) (Bultel-Ponc\'{e} et al., 2004).

 Concerning the monomeric scytoneman-type molecules nostodione A and prenostodione, isolated from natural cyanobacterial blooms, it remains debatable whether they are genuine cyanobacterial pigments or just intermediates in the biosynthesis of scytonemin (Ploutno and Carmeli, 2001; Soule et al., 2009a).